Mediations are private meetings where parties come together to discuss ways to reach an agreement (settle) with the help of a mediator.

 A mediation can take anywhere from 45 minutes to a full day.
 The notice or order we send you shows how long it’s expected to take.

 Some disputes about goods and services may be suitable for Fast Track Mediation and Hearing.
 If we decide your case is suitable, a mediator contacts you to discuss the process.
-It involves a short mediation (up to 60 minutes) and, if you can’t reach agreement, a hearing on the same day.
+It involves a short mediation (up to 60 minutes) and, if you can’t reach agreement, a hearing at a later date.

 How to prepare for your mediation